LabinatorSolutions/fluent-support/readme.txt

 **🎉 Built-in Productivity Tools**

-* Send response to multiple tickets at once.
+* Send a response to multiple tickets at once.
 Very useful for similar queries
-* Close tickets by filtering or tickets which are older than 20 days (as an example).
+* Close tickets by filtering tickets that are older than 20 days (as an example).
-* Quickly edit a customer's info from ticket page or add a note for later usage.
+* Quickly edit a customer's info from the ticket page or add a note for later usage.

 **🎉 Build for Speed & Productivity**
 Fluent Support has been built to save time and make your customer support experience more pleasant.
 Fluent Support is built on top of VueJS & REST API as a Single Page Application.
 For each page transition, it does not load the full page.
-It's just fetch the required data over AJAX and load your UI instantly.
+It just fetches the required data over AJAX and loads your UI instantly.
 It's like magic (Thanks to VueJS and REST API).
-We also made the UX super friendly, easy and super simple so you don't need a learning curve for getting started.
+We also made the UX super friendly, easy, and super simple so you don't need a learning curve for getting started.

 = 🛡️ Fully GDPR Ready =
 Fluent Support is a self-hosted WordPress plugin.
 You own your data, and no external SAAS connection is required to run your Support system with Fluent Support.